School Year

 Person Responsible:

-EL Contact, ESE Case Managers, ELA Teachers
+EL Contact, Luisa Gale; ESE Case Managers, Lauren York and Damien Shadrick

 Progress Monitoring Evidence:

-IEP Progress monitoring and Module Assessment analysis.
+IEP Progress monitoring, Module Assessment analysis, WIDA

 Action #3